Cquinn21/.github.io-reading-notes/whatsgit.md

 * Git makes it very hard to lose data.

 There are 3 main states of files in Git:
-1. **committed**: the data is stored securely in a local database
+1. **Committed**: the data is stored securely in a local database
-2. **modified**: file is changed but not saved or committed to the database
+2. **Modified**: file is changed but not saved or committed to the database
-3. **staged**: flagged file's changed version to be committed in the next snapshot.
+3. **Staged**: flagged file's changed version to be committed in the next snapshot.

 **Snapshot** is basically like a picture taken of what your code looks like at that given moment.